lvwvm/flake9/README.rst

 ========

-Flake9 is a fork of Flake8 that supports reading configuration from a ``pyproject.toml`` file, because the authors of Flake8 are stubborn retards.
+Flake9 is a fork of Flake8 that supports reading configuration from a ``pyproject.toml`` file, because the authors of Flake8 won't implement it.

 In addition, because it's 2020, Python 2.7 support has been dropped.